 along the biggest river in Borneo

 Borneo evokes myths of adventure, and although a bicycle trip in Sabah and Sarawak nowadays would mostly be cycling through palm oil plantation there are still ways to experience some adventurous stuff.
-A river boat trip it’s a great way to see what’s left of the jungle, and cast a glimpse on the traditional lifestyle of Borneo people (Dayak).
+A riverboat trip it’s a great way to see what’s left of the jungle, and cast a glimpse of the traditional lifestyle of Borneo people (Dayak).

-For the budget traveler though, private river cruise are not an option, but there are still a bunch of routes that are connected by public boats for very low fares.
+For the budget traveler though, a private river cruise is not an option, but there are still a bunch of routes that are connected by public boats for very low fares.

 The boat ride from Kapit to Belaga is especially marvelous, quite an adventure, and it has been a highlight of our bicycle touring trip in Malaysian Borneo.